n0Oo0Oo0b/strata-tastools/README.md

 ## Config

-- `INPUT_FP` - Filepath of input file to run.
+- `Input_Filepath` - Filepath of input file to run.
 Or just use `0` and pipe the input into stdin like I do.
-- `INPUT_MAP` - In-game controls go here.
+- `Input_Map` - In-game controls go here.
 - `FPS` - Framerate to run at.
-Keep this at 60.
+Keep this at 144.